cmpsc24/Project-2/README.md

 Evacuation Point 1: 6.00 (Simple Distance)
 Evacuation Point 4: 6.80 (Simple Distance)

- Showcasing the achievement of project goals: Provide some execution results and discuss your result on how your project achieves the project goal
+ Showcasing the achievement of project goals: Provide some execution results and discuss your result on how your project achieves the project goal -
 Output -
+Simulating Resource Allocation and Evacuation Planning for Hurricane

+Closest Shelters to the Hurricane:
+Shelter 3: 0.00 (Simple Distance)
+Shelter 4: 7.30 (Simple Distance)

+Closest Evacuation Points to the Hurricane:
+Evacuation Point 2: 3.50 (Simple Distance)
+Evacuation Point 3: 3.60 (Simple Distance)

 Achievement of Goals
 Evacuation Planning: The simulation identifies the closest shelters and evacuation points, directly fulfilling the evacuation planning goal.